 6. Continue to learn

 No matter where you are in your education, learning never ends.
-Stay sharp in the business world through challenging your skill set with new projects.
+Stay sharp in the business world by challenging your skillset with new projects.
 By being one step ahead, your income will increase when companies see your value and work ethic.

 7. Work with Revature